johoule/pygame-platformer/README.md

 ## Final Exam (Seniors)

 - Create a website for your game using GitHub Pages.
 You do not need to write any HTML/CSS.
 Simply choose a GitHub pages theme that fits your game.
+Your website should include...
+    - A download link
-Your website should include a download link, instructions for running the game which include stating the necessary version of Python and Pygame to install, and basic instructions for play including screenshots.
-(This cannot be part of your first 100 points.)
+    - Instructions for running the game which include stating the necessary version of Python and Pygame to install
+    - Basic instructions for play including screenshots.
-- Choose 1 feature of your game that you developed that incorporates code, not just swapping out images.
-Explain what the feature added is and explain key features of your code that make it work.
+- Choose 1 feature of your game that you developed that incorporates code
+    - Explain what the feature added is and explain key features of your code that make it work.
     - Discuss iterative development process for that feature.
     - Create a short video (15-30 seconds) demonstrating that feature.